Main Content

 In-Country Office

-Following the 2017 opening of the Center for Middle Eastern Studies’ (CMES) field office in Tunis, more and more Harvard affiliates have been traveling to Tunisia each year.
+The 2017 opening of the Center for Middle Eastern Studies’ (CMES) field office in Tunis has spurred Harvard affiliates' travel to Tunisia.
 The office serves as a regional hub for language and cultural immersion experiences, research programming, archival work, and promoting scholarly exchange.
 Through our Harvard Global Tunisia branch, we’re able to provide international office administration and employment to support the University’s academic research, study abroad programming, and scholarly exchange.
+The office in Tunis is one of Harvard’s 20+ global offices, which support the University's faculty, students, and researchers in their worldwide work and connect local individuals, organizations, and alumni to Harvard.

 “Since opening the office, over 90 Harvard undergraduate and graduate students and 20 faculty and staff members have traveled to Tunisia for independent research, language and cultural programs, sabbaticals, workshops, and admissions recruiting.
 We also host a range of events that are open to the public.
 The multi-talented GSS team helped us during every phase of the project.”